 Rating: 5 out of 5 Stars

-About the reviewer: M. A. Bronson is a bookworm, book reviewer, and aspiring author.
-Since 2012 she has been reviewing indie and traditionally books at runawaypen.com.
-She spends her time reading, gaming, drinking tea, writing, and eagerly awaiting the next Hobbit movie.
-M lives in Upstate New York, and works at a library, happily surrounded by thousands of stories.
+About the Reviewer: M. A. Bronson is a bookworm, book reviewer, and aspiring author.
+Since early 2012 she has been reviewing indie and traditionally published books at runawaypen.com.
+She spends her time reading, gaming, drinking tea, writing, and watching the bonus features of the LOTR dvds.
+M lives in Upstate New York and works at a library surrounded by thousands of stories.
 Connect with her on twitter and instagram @theprincessmab